GCMoura/proffy-nlw/README.md

 # Mentor do Bem - Frontend

 This project aims to promote the exchange of knowledge about technologies.
-The idea surged after the finished the Next Level Week from Rocketseat and the initiative of Igor Rebola on Linkedin in helping people outside the labor market to find a redeployment, on free, through the Site do Bem.
+The idea surged after the finished the Next Level Week from Rocketseat and the initiative of [Site do Bem](https://sitedobem.org/) in helping people outside the labor market to find a redeployment, on free.
-So, Mentor do Bem intend to connect people who want to learn some technology with people who want to teach a little of your knowledge.
+So, [Mentor do Bem](https://mentor-do-bem-web.vercel.app/) intend to connect people who want to learn some technology with people who want to teach a little of your knowledge.
 The way to teach and to learn is totally free.
 Perhaps, the distance between you and the knowledge is just one click away.

 ## Table of Contents
 - [Mentor do Bem - Frontend](#mentor-do-bem---frontend)